Tickets now available for…

 Artists may share rooms, as long as we can assign roommates in advance.
 They expect to share bathrooms and are willing to bring their own linens & towels, but will need some shared access to a kitchen & cooking utensils.
 Internet and laundry access is not required, but is appreciated.
 Transportation and meals are not required of the host family, but are always welcomed.
 You may not see much of your house guest as rehearsals generally start by noon and will finish after 10pm.

 If requested, Hubbard Hall will hire a house cleaner for the hosts after the stay of their guest/s.
-Hosts receive a complementary bottle of wine upon the arrival of their guest/s and are invited to a private dinner party just before the final dress performance.
+Hosts receive a complementary bottle of wine upon the arrival of their guest/s and are invited to our special premium seating for a performance.
 Hosts will receive two complimentary tickets to the performance of their choice, but must call the Hall to reserve in advance.
 Should there be any problem over the course of the homestay, we will be available via phone or email to help resolve the issue.
 After the departure of the artist, we will follow up with all of our hosts to request feedback and make sure that the homestay went well.

 In addition to maintaining an excellent music festival in the Cambridge Valley, as a host you have the opportunity to get to know interesting musicians and actors from a variety of cultural backgrounds.
 Many of the friendships formed during these homestays have spanned years and some musicians have even relocated to this region because of the outpouring of welcome they received during their first stay.
 We couldn’t do this without you.

 Special thanks to all of our housing hosts for HHOT 2017!
 These hosts help us make this season a success by welcoming our cast members into their own homes.